 Formulating successful strategy for cloud development starts with technical and business objectives.
 This post outlines the problem areas that must address while building your cloud application.
 Each problem area outlines the challenges and solution as well.
+Availability – defines proportion of the time your system is functional and working.
+An available application should consider the availability of infrastructure and dependent services.

 This usually measured as percentage of uptime.
 Building a high-availability solution in cloud is challenging.
 Build an automotive process for a failure by assuming every component in your system will fail at some point.
 Availability strategy should include disaster recovery plan to recognize the failures quickly.
 The failure can be with technology, such as a downed service or a natural disaster, such as storm or power outage.